Peehal/DocPilot/README.md

 A real-time, collaborative document editor — a Google Docs clone built end-to-end as a portfolio project.

 **🔗 Live demo:** [doc-pilot-five.vercel.app](https://doc-pilot-five.vercel.app)
-*(the backend is on Render's free tier, so the first request after a period of inactivity can take 30-50s to wake up 🐢)*

 Built with ❤️ by **Peehal**.